-The onset was preceded by two negative excursions of IMF Bz component with repetition period ~ 15 min.
-These variations caused periodic reconnection at the magnetopause.
+The onset was preceded by two negative excursions of IMF Bz component with time separation ~ 15 min.
+These variations caused two bursts of reconnection at the magnetopause.
 Two enhancements of the antisunward convection in the polar cap and appearance of the ionospheric patch near the polar cap boundary support the reconnection hypothesis.
 On the one hand, the reconnection leads to the increase of the magnetic energy in the lobes and corresponding thinning of the plasma sheet that creates favorable conditions for substorm initiation.
-On the other hand, the periodic erosion of the magnetopause excites the global 15-min oscillation of the magnetospheric cavity.
+On the other hand, the repeated erosion of the magnetopause excites the global 15-min oscillation of the magnetospheric cavity.
 The oscillations are observed in the auroral zone.
 Period of the oscillations does not depend on the latitude which means that the pulsations represent forced oscillations of the magnetosphere cavity.
 Latitudinal distribution of the oscillations' intensity has maxima near the equatorial and poleward boundaries of the auroral oval where the oscillations occur in the out-of-phase regime resembling the field-line resonance.

 The onset was accompanied by disruption of the dawn-to-dusk current in the plasma sheet around $(X, Y) \sim (-16, 16) R_E$ and the current wedge formation.
 We conclude this from data of the GEOTAIL satellite showing the reduction in the absolute value of the Bx component (e.g. Lui et al., 1992) and dropout of high-energy electrons, enhancement of the westward electrojet and the large positive variation in H-component at low latitudes.
-In accordance with Lui (1996), current disruption activity is limited both radially and azimuthally to -1 RE.
-Since the GEOTAIL turned to be sensitive to the changes in Bx and electron flux and was magnetically conjugated with changing electrojet, we suggest that current decrease/disruption took place in the satellite vicinity.
+According to Lui (1996), current disruption activity is limited both radially and azimuthally to -1 RE.
+Since the GEOTAIL detected the changes in Bx and electron flux and was magnetically conjugated with changing electrojet, we suggest that current decrease/disruption took place in the satellite's vicinity.

 We think that the onset might be initiated by the out-of-phase oscillations in the same way as field-line resonance does (e.g. Rae et al., 2014).
-One more possible reason for the substorm triggering might be the interchange or ballooning instabilities.
-External excitation of the out-of-phase oscillations is regarded as the reason for the auroral arc brightening prior and just after onset.